U(1) Fields from Qubits: an Approach via D-theory Algebra: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:Algebra}, we present the general algebraic constraint of quantum links for the $U(N)$ field with multiple flavors which is specialized to $U(1)$, and we also comment on how the quantum links with gauged flavor give a description that is a truncation of the Hilbert space of more general group manifolds with no additional states.
-In Sec.~\ref{sec:Truncation}, we define the truncation of the $U(1)$ quantum Hamiltonian both for the D-theory flux cutoff and the $Z_N$ clock rotor fields truncation.
-In Sec.~\ref{sec:qubit} we implement the quantum fermionic qubits for the sigma matrices without the use of Wigner Jordan transformations.
-In Sec.~\ref{sec:spectral-matching}, we numerically compare the spectra of the finitized models in our formalism as well as that of the $Z_N$ clock rotor fields truncation.
-Sec.~\ref{sec:Applications} consider briefly the quantum circuits to implement the $1+1$-D XY and Sine-Gordon models for the lowest triplet truncation.
+In Sec.~\ref{sec:Truncation}, we define the truncation of the $U(1)$ quantum Hamiltonian both for the D-theory flux cutoff and the $\mathbb Z_N$ clock rotor fields truncation.
+In Sec.~\ref{sec:qubit} we present the translation of the $U(1)$ quantum link operators with fermionic operators to those with sigma matrices.
+In Sec.~\ref{sec:spectral-matching}, we numerically compare the spectra of the truncated models in our formalism as well as that of the $\mathbb Z_N$ clock rotor fields truncation.
+Sec.~\ref{sec:Applications} considers briefly the quantum circuits to implement the $1+1$-D XY and Sine-Gordon models for the lowest triplet truncation and study the phase transition by measuring the entanglement entropy of the ground states.
 In Sec.~\ref{sec:Discussion}, we elaborate further on our results.